Asymmetric GARCH modelling without moment conditions

-where $\mathcal{C}=0.577\:215\:664\:\cdots$ is the Euler-Mascheroni constant.
-Based on these, the exact value of Fisher matrix $\Upsilon$ can be calculated, which is given in the Appendix D. \end{remark}
+\begin{remark} When $\alpha_0=1$, similar to \cite{Li:2023}, the exact value of the Fisher matrix $\Upsilon$ in the explosive case can be calculated.
+The derivation is presented in the Appendix \ref{appD} in the Supplementary Material. \end{remark}

-\begin{remark} Theorems \ref{theorem2.1}(ii) and \ref{theorem2.2}(ii) show that the intercept $\omega_0$ is not estimable for the explosive case, due to the non-identifiability of $\omega$ in the limit of $L_n(\theta)/n$.
-Such an unidentifiable phenomenon of partial parameters in nonstationary time series analysis was first observed by \cite{jra,jrb} who studied the QMLE of a nonstationary ARCH(1) model, and then by \cite{FZ:2012, FZ:2013} who studied nonstationary GARCH models. \end{remark}
+\begin{remark} Theorem \ref{theorem2.2} shows that the intercept $\omega_0$ is not estimable in the explosive case, due to the non-identifiability of $\omega$ in the limit of $L_n(\theta)/n$.
+This partial parameter unidentifiability was first observed in QMLE of nonstationary ARCH(1) \citep{jra,jrb} and later in nonstationary GARCH models \citep{FZ:2012,FZ:2013}. \end{remark}

-\begin{remark} Note that Theorems \ref{theorem2.1}-\ref{theorem2.2} exclude the critical case $\gamma_{\alpha_0}=0$.
-As far as we know, for this critical case, the behavior of $y_t$ remains essentially open in the literature.
-For example, although \cite{FZ:2012} claimed to have resolved this issue, their additional Assumption A is difficult to check within the setting of stable innovations.
+\begin{remark} Theorems \ref{theorem2.1}-\ref{theorem2.2} exclude the critical case $\gamma_{\alpha_0}=0$.
+To the best of our knowledge, the behavior of $y_t$ in this critical case remains largely unresolved in the literature.
+For example, although \cite{FZ:2012} claimed to address this issue, their additional Assumption A is difficult to verify under stable innovations.
 Our extensive simulations suggest that their assumption does not hold.
-We can certainly impose more straightforward assumptions on $y_t$ in order to obtain consistency and asymptotic normality of $\widehat{\vartheta}_n$, such as $|y_t|/\rho^t \rightarrow_{a.s.} \infty$, $\rho>1$, as $t\rightarrow\infty$, while such assumptions are normally unverifiable in practice.
-Thus, we leave it as future research. \end{remark}
+While we could impose simpler assumptions on $y_t$ to obtain the consistency and asymptotic normality of $\widehat{\vartheta}_n$, such as $|y_t|/\rho^t \xrightarrow{a.s.} \infty$, $\rho>1$, as $t\rightarrow\infty$, such conditions are typically unverifiable in practice.
+Thus, we leave this problem for future research. \end{remark}